killerswan/dbfilter/README.md

-I don't know what the UCB folks need, so here's a sketch or two...
+First steps
+===

-One script here creates a database with a teeny amount of sample data:
+For SQLite exploration, one script here creates a database with a teeny amount of sample data:
 ```bash
 rm *.sqlite3
 python dbcreate.py